 The salad is dressed with a Bangna Cauda dressing which is just a fancy name for anchovy and garlic dressing.
 There are also toasted walnuts and lemon juice.
 The lemon adds freshness to the salad and a little tang as well.
 The walnuts add a nuttiness and also add to the ‘crunch’.

 Without saying ‘crunch’ any further, let’s move to the recipe for ice water salad.
+But before you read out the entire recipe, check out other appetizing salads from our blog.

 What Equipment Will You Need For Ice Water Salad?